-- § 11098.3012069.
-Other Requirements or Limitations in the Provision of Reasonable Accommodations and Examples. - (a) Other Requirements or Limitations in the Provision of Reasonable Accommodations - (1) It is unlawful to charge a fee or require an additional deposit or financial contribution as a condition of receiving, processing, or granting a reasonable accommodation. - (2) The fact that an accommodation may impose some cost on the Person providing the accommodation is not grounds for denial of a request, so long as the cost does not constitute an undue financial or administrative burden, under section 11098.2912068. - (b) Examples of Reasonable Accommodation: - (1) Progress Gardens is a 300 unit apartment complex with 450 parking spaces which are available to tenants and guests of Progress Gardens on a first-come, first-served basis.
+§ 11098.3012069.
+Other Requirements or Limitations in the Provision of Reasonable Accommodations and Examples.

+(a) Other Requirements or Limitations in the Provision of Reasonable Accommodations

+(1) It is unlawful to charge a fee or require an additional deposit or financial contribution as a condition of receiving, processing, or granting a reasonable accommodation.

+(2) The fact that an accommodation may impose some cost on the Person providing the accommodation is not grounds for denial of a request, so long as the cost does not constitute an undue financial or administrative burden, under section 11098.2912068.

+(b) Examples of Reasonable Accommodation:

+(1) Progress Gardens is a 300 unit apartment complex with 450 parking spaces which are available to tenants and guests of Progress Gardens on a first-come, first-served basis.
 John applies for housing in Progress Gardens.
 John has a mobility disability and is unable to walk more than a short distance and therefore requests that a parking space near his unit be reserved for him so he will not have to walk very far to get to his apartment.
 It is a violation of this section for the owner or manager of Progress Gardens to refuse to make this accommodation.
 Without a reserved space, John might be unable to live in Progress Gardens at all or, when he has to park in a space far from his unit, might have great difficulty getting from his car to his apartment unit.
 The accommodation therefore is necessary to afford John an equal opportunity to use and enjoy a dDwelling.
-The Owner should consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12068, and engaging in the interactive process under section 12066 as needed.
+The Owner must consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12068. and engaging in the interactive process under section 12066 as needed.
 Because the cost of reserving a space is likely minimal in light of the overall budget of a 300 unit apartment complex, the accommodation does not constitute an undue burden as defined in section 11098.2912068(b).
-Since providing parking spaces is part of the essential operations of the apartment complex, the accommodation is not $\mathbf{a}$ fundamental alteration, as defined in section 11098.2912068(c).
+Since providing parking spaces is part of the essential operations of the apartment complex, the accommodation is not a fundamental alteration, as defined in section 11098.2912068(c).
 Therefore, in the absence of additional relevant facts, the requested accommodation should be granted.